-- 1. As stated in MCAR-145.35 (f), with one exception, all prospective certifying staff are required to be assessed for competence, qualification and capability related to intended certifying duties.
+- I. As stated in MCAR-145.A.35 (f), except where any of the unforeseen cases of MCAR-145.A.30(j)(5) applies, all prospective certifying staff and support staff should be assessed for competence related to their intended duties in accordance with AMCs 1, 2, 3 and 4 to MCAR-145.A.30(e), as applicable. with one exception, all prospective certifying staff are required to be assessed for competence, qualification and capability related to intended certifying duties.
 There are a number of ways in which such assessment may be carried out but the following points need to be considered to establish an assessment procedure that fits the particular organisation. - 2.
 Competence and capability can be assessed by working the person under the supervision of either another certifying person or a quality auditor for sufficient time to arrive at a conclusion.
 Sufficient time could be as little as a few weeks if the person is fully exposed to relevant work.
 It is not required to assess against the complete spectrum of intended duties.
 When the person has been recruited from another approved maintenance organisation and was a certifying person in that organisation then the organisation should accept a written confirmation from the person responsible for running the quality system about the person. - 3.
 Qualification assessment means collecting copies of all documents that attest to qualification, such as the licence and/or any authorisation held.
 This should be followed by a confirmation check with the organisation(s) that issued such document(s) and finally a comparison check for differences between the product type ratings on the qualification documents and the relevant product types maintained by the organisation.
 This latter point may reveal a need for product type differences training.

-AMC 145.A.35 (j) Certifying staff and category B1 and B2 support staff
+AMC 145.A.35(j) Certifying staff and category B1 and B2 support staff

-- 1. The following minimum information as applicable should be kept on record in respect of each certifying person or category B1 or B2 support person:
+- I. The following minimum information as applicable should be kept on record in respect of each certifying staff and person or category BI or B2 support person:

 - a.
 Name

 - b.
 Date of Birth

 - c.
 Basic Training

 - d.
 Type Training

 - e.
 Continuation Training

 - f.
 Experience

 - g.
-Qualifications relevant to the approval
+Qualifications relevant to the authorisation

 - h.
 Scope of the authorisation

 - i.
 Date of first issue of the authorisation

 - j.
-If appropriate expiry date of the authorisation

-- k.
-Identification Number of the authorisation

-- 2. The record may be kept in any format but should be controlled by the organisation's quality department.
-This does not mean that the quality department should run the record system.

-- 3. Persons authorised to access the system should be maintained at a minimum to ensure that records cannot be altered in an unauthorised manner or that such confidential records become accessible to unauthorised persons.

-- 4. CAD Inspectors are authorised persons when investigating the records system for initial and continued approval or when CAD has cause to doubt the competence of a particular person.
+If appropriate expiry date of the authorisation - k.
+Identification Number of the authorisation - 2.
+The record may be kept in any format but should be controlled by the organisation's quality department.
+This does not mean that the quality department should run the record system. - 3.
+Persons authorised to access the system should be maintained at a minimum to ensure that records cannot be altered in an unauthorised manner or that such confidential records become accessible to unauthorised persons. - 4.
+The CAA is an authorised person when investigating the records system for initial and continued approval or when the CAA has cause to doubt the competence of a particular person.